cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ```

 Now proceed with installing Camblet.
-Since Camblet is running as a linux kernel modul the following commands must be issued inside the created vm.
+Since Camblet runs as a Linux kernel module, the following commands must be issued inside the created VM.
-To get inside the machine:
+To access the machine, use:
 ```sh
 limactl shell quickstart
 ```

 ## Automatic install

-The most simple way to install Camblet is to run the following command in your terminal.
+The simplest way to install Camblet is to run the following command in your terminal.
-This will setup the necessary repositories on your system and install the all Camblet components.
+This will set up the necessary repositories on your system and install all Camblet components.

-** Note: The guide uses Ubuntu.
+**Note: This guide assumes you are using Ubuntu.

 ```sh
 curl -L camblet.io/install.sh | DEBIAN_FRONTEND=noninteractive bash